Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

-\item[\textbf {I. Initial experiments}:] In order for the sequential experiment to begin, the artificial experimenter must be given a set of initial experimental locations and the corresponding response, in order to build the data science model.
-For the purpose, we follow the traditional wisdom and use a space-filling design~\citep{santner:2003}, which is to select a set of experimental locations following a Latin hypercube design (LHD).
-What we propose to do is to create the set of the budget-allowed experimental locations, $\mathbf S$, using LHD, and select a small number of initial locations from $\mathbf S$, i.e., $\mathbf {X}_{\text{initial}} \subset \mathbf S$.
-The number of experiments in $\mathbf {X}_{\text{initial}}$ are very low compared to the total allocated experimentation budget, say less than $30\%$ of the total budget.
-Responses from these experiments, $\mathbf {y}_{\text{initial}}$, are recorded.
-Then, the artificial experimenter trains its data science model using these initial experiments, which can then be used to produce the posterior predictive distribution.
+\descitem{\textbf {Initial experiments}:} In order for the sequential experiment to begin, the sequential algorithm must be given a set of initial experimental locations ($\mathbf {X}_{\text{initial}}$) and the corresponding responses, in order to build a statistical model.
+For this purpose, we still use the Sobol sequence as we do for the sequential experimentation.
+The number of experiments in $\mathbf {X}_{\text{initial}}$ are required to be low compared to the total allocated experimentation budget.
+Considering the resource constrained nature of the autonomous experimentation platform, in this work, we use only 10 initial experiments for all the benchmark functions and the grinding dataset.
+Once the responses from these experiments, $\mathbf {y}_{\text{initial}}$, are recorded, the statistical model will be trained using these initial experiments, which can then be used to produce the posterior predictive distribution.